 She studied Theatrical Design at Studio 58, Langara College and graduated in Fall 2017 (Diploma, Theatre Arts).

-Through her art, Andie seeks to explore politics, environmental justice and marginalisation in an international context, through frequent travel, education of her community through active campaign work with the NDP, and lifting up youth and adults in marginalised communities by attending events, hosting and supporting fundraisers, and participating in community advocacy work.
+Through her art, Andie seeks to explore politics, environmental justice and marginalisation in an international context, through frequent travel, education of her community through active campaign work with the NDP, and lifting up youth and adults in marginalised communities by creating for and participating in community advocacy work.